Pruszko/DispersionReticle/README.md

 ## Installation
 For vanilla behavior with gun dispersion (adds dispersion reticle to client/server reticle):
 - Copy "DispersionReticle.wotmod" file into "[WoT game directory]/mods/[version]/" directory
+For the same behavior but with fixed reticle size (by x0.6 multiplication):
+- Copy "DispersionReticle_x0_6.wotmod" file into "[WoT game directory]/mods/[version]/" directory

 For both client and server crosshair only:
+- Copy "ClientServerReticle.wotmod" file into "[WoT game directory]/mods/[version]/" directory
+For the same behavior but with fixed reticle size (by x0.6 multiplication):
-- Copy "DispersionReticle_server.wotmod" file into "[WoT game directory]/mods/[version]/" directory
+- Copy "ClientServerReticle_x0_6.wotmod" file into "[WoT game directory]/mods/[version]/" directory

 For both client and server crosshair with gun dispersion:
 - Copy "DispersionReticle_all.wotmod" file into "[WoT game directory]/mods/[version]/" directory
+For the same behavior but with fixed reticle size (by x0.6 multiplication):
+- Copy "DispersionReticle_all_x0_6.wotmod" file into "[WoT game directory]/mods/[version]/" directory

 Note: Choose **ONLY ONE** of them

 ## Compatibility
 This mod **IS NOT** compatible with mods adding **client+server marker** at once.
+Also, this mod **IS NOT** compatible with mods changing reticle size.

-Use "DispersionReticle_server.wotmod" or "DispersionReticle_all.wotmod" for
+Use "ClientServerReticle.wotmod" or "DispersionReticle_all.wotmod"
-similar functionality instead.
+with also their x0.6 fixed reticle size variants for similar functionality instead.

 However, it should be compatible with any crosshair mods that changes how crosshair or reticle looks like.